MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/u1-and-u2-transitions.md

 If the link is in U1, it is possible that the link can directly transition to U2 without entering U0 in between.
 That can occur regardless of which link partner initiated the transition to U1.
 However, the U1 to U2 transition can occur only if the U2 timeout on the DS port of the link is set to a value between 01H-FEH.

-The [Initial setup by software](initial-setup-by-software.md) section describes an additional step that allows the DS port to communicate the timeout value to its link partner.
+The "Initial setup by software" section describes an additional step that allows the DS port to communicate the timeout value to its link partner.
 After the link has entered U1, both link partners start a timer using the timeout value set according to the U2 timeout value of the DS port.
 If the timer is not reset due to traffic and expires, both link partners silently transition to U2 without any explicit communication between them.

 ### Transitions from U1 or U2 to U3